 Justin Chen is an intellectual property lawyer who focuses on patent litigation.
 He has a degree in electrical and computer engineering and has assisted in representing major manufacturers of semiconductors, smartphones, electronic lighting controls, and others.
 His practice also includes counseling on copyrights and trademarks.

 Mr. Chen has litigated cases in district courts across the country as well as the International Trade Commission.
-He has experience taking depositions, drafting summary judgment motions, conducting pre-suit investigations, and working with expert witnesses.
+He has argued several Markman and summary judgment hearings.
+In addition, he has argued and served as the principal attorney on an appeal before the Federal Circuit.
 Mr. Chen joined AZA from Vinson & Elkins.